TED-Ed thumbnail

 • “A history of the universe in 18 minutes shows a journey from chaos to order.”

-Each of these talks takes the audience on a clear path, exploring a single compelling idea deeply and thoughtfully.
+Each of these talks takes their audience on a clear, focused journey that ends at a satisfying and thought-provoking destination.

 Final Thoughts